hudson155/kairo/docs/technical-debt.md

   If Terraform changes this, great.
   Otherwise, we may want to resolve it by moving to [Atlantis](https://www.runatlantis.io/) or something.

+## Scale

+- **Organization search is not scaleable:**
+  Organization search is implemented using a very rudimentary Postgres query.
+  It should instead use something more robust and faster, able to sort results by their closeness to the query.

 ## UX

 - **Toasts use default styling:**